samsheffield/Senior_Studio/docs/week14.md

 - Please have everything uploaded by __9 a.m. on Saturday morning__ and share the link on our class Discord to confirm.

 ## Reviews & presentations next Tuesday @ 10 a.m.
-- These will take place online (but please be here in-person so we can celebrate afterwards!)
+- These will take place online (but please be here in-person)
 - I will send everyone a Zoom link later this week